An independence of the MIN principle from the PHP principle: Combinatorial analysis

 \subsection{Densely ordered model}

-Model-theoretically, an interpretation of $\prec$ we have just constructed can be strenghtened substantially.
-Namely, given a countable collection of large enough subsets $X$ of $\I$, we can arrange that $\prec$ simultaneously orders all of them densely, i.e. $(X,\prec)$ is a dense linear ordering.
-The qualification large enough means that there is an injective mapping $f \in \M$ that maps $[0,\dots,|n|^d)$ into $X$, for some nonstandard $d$.
+The ordering constructed above can be made even more pathological.
+Namely, given a countable collection of sufficiently large subsets $X$ of $\I$, we can arrange that $\triangleleft$ orders all of them densely; that is, $(X,\triangleleft\vert_X)$ is a dense linear ordering.
+Here ``sufficiently large'' means that there is a definable injection in $\M$ mapping $[0,\dots,|n|^d)$ into $X$, for some nonstandard $d$.